2025 Performance Program Guidelines

 - If a video work sample is not available due to legal or contractual obligations, the reason for the omission of such samples must be clearly stated in the proposal

 Work samples should represent a range of repertoire and instrumentation.
-If available work samples do not strictly meet the guidelines’ requirements, contact the Grants Manager for advice.
+If available work samples do not strictly meet the guidelines’ requirements, contact our Grants Team for advice.

 Supporting Materials